danpla/dpscreenocr/doc/manual.md

 ### Windows

 The [dpScreenOCR website][] provides an installer and a ZIP archive.
-The latter doesn't need installation: unpack it anywhere you want and run `dpscreenocr.exe`.
+The latter doesn't need installation: unpack it anywhere and run dpscreenocr.exe.

 ### Unix-like systems

-The [dpScreenOCR website][] provides several download options, including repositories and packages for Debian, Ubuntu, and derivative systems.
-Downloads for other systems may be added later.

-If you don't find a suitable choice for your system, download the source code tarball, unpack it anywhere, and follow the instructions in the `doc/building-unix.txt` file.
+The [dpScreenOCR website][] provides several download options, including repositories for Debian, Ubuntu, and derivative systems.
+If you don't find a suitable choice for your system, download the source code tarball, unpack it, and follow the instructions in the "doc/building-unix.txt" file.

 ## Installing languages